 So you’ve been the best dog parent you can be.
-You’ve spent a fortune on the right food, the right bed and even the latest high-tech gadgets.
+You’ve spent a fortune on the right food, the right bed, and even the latest high-tech gadgets.
 Against your better judgment, you’ve even relaxed your rule about your dog not being allowed on the couch and bed.

-But despite your best efforts your dog has developed something unsightly on their elbows.
-So what are dog elbow calluses and what can you do about them?
+But despite your best efforts, your dog has developed something unsightly on its elbows.
+So what are dog elbow calluses, and what can you do about them?

 What are dog elbow calluses?

-If you look at your dog’s elbows you may notice that there is an area that is either bald or has less fur than the rest of your dog’s legs.
-These areas often look grey in colour and can feel rough and thick when you touch them.
+If you look at your dog’s elbows, you may notice an area that is either bald or has less fur than the rest of your dog’s legs.
+These areas often look grey in color and can feel rough and thick when you touch them.

 What causes a dog elbow callus?

 This is true for our dogs as well.
-Unless your dog has spent a lifetime on soft surfaces.
-Then it’s common to see these elbow patches on our four legged friends.
-Especially on large or giant breed dogs or dogs with a short or single coat.
+Unless your dog has spent a lifetime on soft surfaces, then it’s common to see these patches on a dog’s elbow.
+Dogs calluses are especially common on large or giant breeds of dogs with short or single coats.

-Each time your dog lies down on a hard floor, the pressure on your dog’s elbow causes the skin to thicken in order to protect the bone and dog elbow calluses begin to form.
-Over time and with repeated actions the blood vessels in the area get compressed.
+Each time your pet lies down on a hard floor, the pressure on your dog’s elbow causes the skin to thicken to protect the bone, and dog elbow calluses begin to form.
+Over time and with repeated actions, the blood vessels in the area get compressed.
 This results in a decreased blood supply, loss of hair follicles, tissue death, and the formation of an elbow callus.

-Our dogs elbows take most of the pressure and it’s where you are most likely to find pressure sores.
-However, they also commonly occur on the sides of the legs, hips and hocks (back leg elbows if you’re unsure!)
+Our dog’s elbows take most of the pressure, and it’s where you are most likely to find pressure sores.
+However, they also commonly occur on the sides of the legs, hips, and hocks (back leg elbows)

-Dogs that have mobility problems or are convalescing are also prone to sores and calluses.
+Dogs that have mobility problems or are convalescing are also prone to develop calluses.
 And these can appear anywhere where the dog’s body is touching a surface.
 It’s worth gently moving your dog or turning them over if your dog tends to spend long periods in the same position.

 How to prevent dog elbow calluses

-However, if you are worried about calluses developing make sure that your dog does have a soft bed or mat to lay on.
-Although they may choose to sleep elsewhere.
-You can try to minimise the likelihood of elbow calluses developing by providing soft surfaces for your dog to enjoy.
+However, if you are worried about calluses developing, make sure that your dog has a dog bed, soft bedding, or mat.
+You can try to minimize the likelihood of elbow calluses developing by providing soft surfaces for your dog to enjoy.

 How to manage dog elbow calluses?

-So what do you do if your dog has already developed elbow calluses?
-Firstly, it’s important to remember that the callus is providing an important protection service for your dog’s bones.
+So what do you do if your dog has already developed an elbow callus?
+Firstly, it’s important to remember that the callus provides an important protection service for your dog’s bones.

-The only way to get rid of the callus is to have it surgically removed.
-Which is an extreme measure considering that it is mainly a cosmetic concern rather than something that affects your dog’s health or happiness.
+The only way to get rid of the callus is to have it surgically removed, which is an extreme measure considering that it is mainly a cosmetic concern rather than something that affects your dog’s health or happiness.
 There are products like dog elbow butter on the market designed specifically to help soften dog elbow calluses, but petroleum jelly, vitamin e, and coconut oil are good alternatives.

 The majority of calluses are completely harmless, but there are occasions when you should contact your Veterinarian.

-A normal callus will just feel like slightly thickened rough skin.
-However, if the callus is not enough to prevent further trauma to the affected area it will become inflamed and pockets of fluid may start to develop (Hygromas).
+A normal callus will feel like slightly thickened rough skin.
+However, if your dog’s elbow calluses are not enough to prevent further trauma to the affected area, it will become inflamed, and pockets of fluid may start to develop (Hygromas).

 How do you know the difference?
 It’s difficult to tell as they both look similar.
-The safest option is take your dog to your veterinarian who can advise you.
-If your dog does have a complicated hygroma then your vet may need to drain the fluid to prevent further infection and any future problems.
+The safest option is to take your dog to your veterinarian, who can advise you.
+If your dog has a complicated hygroma, your vet may need to drain the fluid to prevent further infection and future problems.

-In extremely rare cases treating a hygroma results in major surgery.
+In extremely rare cases treating hygroma could result in major surgery.
 So be on the safe side and seek professional help and never try to drain the fluid yourself.

 Dog elbow calluses and what to do about them

-As long as the callus doesn’t change, split or become swollen then you really don’t need to do anything at all.
-If your dog isn’t in pain and doesn’t seemed distressed if you touch the area around the callus.
-Then it’s likely that it is just where the skin has changed in order to protect the bone from further stress.
+As long as a dog’s elbow callus doesn’t change, crack and bleed or become swollen, then you really don’t need to do anything at all.
+If your dog isn’t in pain and doesn’t seem distressed if you touch the area around the callus, it’s likely that it is just where the skin has changed to protect the bone from further stress.

-Despite being a bit on the ugly side, dog elbow calluses are generally harmless.
-But you should always keep an eye on them for any changes.
+Despite being a bit on the ugly side, dog calluses are natural and generally harmless.
+But it would be best if you always kept an eye on them for any changes.
 If you notice a change, especially if the elbow seems swollen or the callus is getting worse, contact your vet straight away.